1950 Chris Craft Sportsman

 Power - 95 hp Chris Craft "K"

-The PO told me all the components of the original throttle were in the boat.
+The PO told me all the components of the original throttle were in the boat, but a few items were missing.
 He had experienced an operational accident caused by catching his sleeve on the throttle lever, so he thought the Morse would be a better option for his use.

-A second push-pull rod connects the two-armed lever with the carburetor.
+A second, existing, push-pull rod connects the two-armed lever (the 90 degree crank) with the carburetor.

 Another pretty good web page by Grant MacLaren